SolidJuho/SolidFGWMods/README.md

 Note: Bullet drops are currently tied up with IRL time.
 The slower is game speed, the bigger is the bullet drop.

+## Download
+You can download latest releases from [HERE](https://github.com/SolidJuho/SolidFGWMods/releases)

 ## How to Install .DLL mods
 1. Open Steam\steamapps\common\Freeman Guerrilla Warfare\Freeman Guerrilla Warfare_Data\Managed and **make backup of original Assembly-Csharp.dll file!** You can do this by renaming it to Assembly-CSharp-BACKUP.dll